 Step 8: Determine whether financial records were properly maintained.
-(For length of retaining records, see Chapter 6 of the NALC Branch Officer's Guide to Finance and Administration.
-This guide can also be found on the NALC website on the Secretary-Treasurer's page under "Resources.")
+(For length of retaining records, see Chapter 6 of the NALC Branch Officer's Guide to Finance and Administration for more information.
+This guide also can be found on the NALC website on the Secretary-Treasurer's page under resources.)